vacp2p/rfc/specs/waku/v2/waku-filter.md

 It is worth noting that a light node could get by with only using the `store` protocol to query for a recent time window, provided it is acceptable to do frequent polling.

+## Security Requirements

+- **Anonymous filter**: This feature guarantees that nodes can anonymously subscribe for messages matching a content filter (i.e., without revealing their exact content filter).
+As such, no adversary in the `filter` protocol would be able to link peers to their subscribed content filers.
+- **Prevention of Denial of Service (DoS)**: Denial of service signifies the case where an adversarial requesting node exhausts a full node's bandwidth  and make it unavailable to the rest of the system.
+This may happen by either submitting a content filter covering all the exisiting contents (effectively applying no filter) or by launching Sybil attack (i.e., creating a large number of peers) and loading the full node with a mass of subscribtion requests.

+### Terminologies
+The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a Peer.
+For example, the signature verification key, and the hash of one's IP address are unique for each peer and hence count as PII.

+## Adversarial Model
+-  Any peer talking the `filter` protocol i.e., both the subscriber node and the queried node are considered as an adversary.
+Furthermore, we consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
+For example, under the passive adversarial model, no malicious node intentionally hides the messages matching to one's subscribed content filter as it is against the description of the `filter` protocol.
+- The following are not considered as part of the adversarial model: 1- An adversary with a global view of all the peers and their connections 2- An adversary that can eavesdrop on communication links between arbitrary pair of peers (unless the adversary is one end of the communication).
+In specific, the communication channels are assumed to be secure.

 ## Protobuf